Dodzik/NBP_API/README.md

 or

  - [http://localhost:8080/api/exchange-rates/{currencyCode}](http://localhost:8080/api/exchange-rates/{currencyCode})
-to display currency exchange rate PLN to {currencyCode} for the last 5 business days.
+   (for example USD) to display currency exchange rate PLN to {currencyCode} for the last 5 business days.